agerwitz/shield/README.md

 );
 ```

-JOBS keeps track of desired backup behavior, by marrying a target (the data to backup) with a store (where to send that data), according to a schedule (when to do the backups) and a retention policy (how long to keep the data for).
+JOBS keep track of desired backup behavior, by marrying a target (the data to backup) with a store (where to send that data), according to a schedule (when to do the backups) and a retention policy (how long to keep the data for).

 JOBS can be annotated by operators to provide context and justification for each job.
 For example, tickets can be called out in the `notes` field to direct people to more information about when the backup job was requested, and why.